History of Liquid Death in Timeline

 In September 2020, Liquid Death raised $23 million in a Series B funding round.

-In 2020, Liquid Death introduced a sparkling water variety along with four flavored carbonated beverages: Mango Chainsaw, Severed Lime, Convicted Melon, and Berry It Alive.
-These flavored sparkling waters contained added natural flavorings/extracts, acidulants and some added sugar (from agave nectar) as well.
+In 2020, Liquid Death introduced a sparkling water variety and four flavored carbonated beverages: Mango Chainsaw, Severed Lime, Convicted Melon, and Berry It Alive.
+These contain added natural flavorings, acidulants and sugar from agave nectar.

-In May 2021, Liquid Death raised an additional $15 million in a Series C funding round completed with Live Nation, who agreed to sell the drink exclusively in their events and venues for a period of time.
+In May 2021, Liquid Death raised an additional $15 million in a Series C funding round, including investment from Live Nation, which agreed to sell the drink exclusively in its events and venues.

 In 2021, Liquid Death's revenue rose to $45 million.

-In February 2022, during Super Bowl LVI, Liquid Death released an advertisement featuring children enjoying the beverage with Judas Priest's song "Breaking the Law", ending with the tagline "Don't be scared, it's just water".
+In February 2022, during Super Bowl LVI, Liquid Death released an advertisement featuring children enjoying the beverage with Judas Priest's song "Breaking the Law", parodying advertisements for alcoholic beverages, ending with the tagline "Don't be scared, it's just water".

 Loading Video...